FREQUENTLY ASKED WITH DIRECTOR SETH RANDAL

 The film uses contemporary footage, historical photographs and film, press reports, public records, letters written at the time, plus new and archival interviews -- including the only known interview with one of the prosecuted men.

 In 1966, John Gerassi’s book “The Boys of Boise” again brought these cases to the nation’s attention.
-Our film is independently researched, and we looked over many documents he had previously seen.
+Our film is independently researched, and we looked over many documents he had not previously seen.
 There are a lot of new details, including the story of what happened to a family who fled to Mexico.

 News of the first arrests broke in the Idaho Evening Statesman, and Gerassi doesn’t include that newspaper in his reporting.
 It had some of the most dramatic headlines, and many details broke in the evening edition.